david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/9_content_yuri.rst

 Above is the example given in the PEP 492.

-Now let's see and discuss some more example.
-Luciano in [6] , Exercise 18=2, takes the time of creating teh same script using asyncio , and curio .

-It is in the GitHub project of the book not in the book itself
+Now let's see and discuss other examples.
+Luciano in [6] , Exercise 18.2, created the same script using asyncio , and curio .
+(It is in the GitHub project of the book not in the book itself)

 .. code-block:: python